 Uploadcare delivers your files with a powerful CDN.
 It implies that you need to upload files to Uploadcare storage first.
 If you want to use our CDN without explicitly uploading files to Uploadcare, this is the feature you want to use.
 Proxy allows you to integrate Uploadcare into your solution with only minor URL modifications:

 Proxy will upload files to your Uploadcare storage as soon as they’re requested.
 It will also allow you to use Uploadcare CDN features.

-Uploadcare Proxy allows you to skip uploading and integrate Uploadcare into your solution with only minor URL modifications.
-Primarily, this feature is used to deliver images along with Image Transformations.
-You can deliver other files as well via Uploadcare CDN over Proxy.
+Primarily, Proxy is used to deliver images along with image transformations.
+You can deliver other files as well.
 Your original file URLs will still work.

-Note: Try out Adaptive Delivery first as it's a more advanced feature and it includes the Proxy functionality.
-It adapts images to any device automatically with a simple setup.
+Note: Try out Adaptive Delivery which adapts images to any device automatically with a simple setup.
 Use Proxy for a more manual approach.

 Open your Uploadcare project's Dashboard and select Delivery from the main menu on the left.
 Click Connect for Proxy.